rigofunc/NPOI.Extension/README.md

 The extensions of NPOI, which provides IEnumerable&lt;T&gt; save to and load from excel functionality.

 ![NPOI.Extension demo](images/demo.PNG)

+# Features
+- [x] Support POCO, so that if your mother langurage is Engilish, none any configuration;
+- [x] Support attribute base configuration, this feature will very useful for English not their mother language developers
+- [ ] Decouple the configuration from the POCO model

 # Get Started
 1. Using Package Manager Console to install NPOI.Extension